Would you like to see what we have written on a subject? Use the search below.

 We will never correctly understand into Second Coming if we do not have an understanding of the Judgment Coming of Christ in AD 70.

-1. While God tore the Temple veil in half at the death of Christ [Matt.
-27:51] - showing that as far as God was concerned the Old was done and a new way into His presence had been made - the Temple continued to be used as if nothing had happened.
+1. When God tore the Temple veil in half from top to bottom at the death of Christ [Matt.
+27:51], it showed that the Old was done as far as God was concerned, and a new way into His presence had been made.
+However, the Temple continued to be used as if nothing had happened.
 Even the Jewish Christians continue to meet in the Temple.
 When the Temple was destroyed, the sacrificial and priestly system of the Old Testament forever disappeared.
 It was the end of the age of the Old Covenant.
-To the Jew it was the end of the world as they had known it for over 1500 years.
+To the Jews, it was the end of the world, as they had known it for over 1500 years.

 2. This event permanently ended the place of Israel in the redemptive purpose of God.
 Their mission had been to be the womb through which the Messiah was to be born.
-With the arrival of Jesus that mission was accomplished.
+With the arrival of Jesus, that mission was accomplished.
 If they had accepted the Messiah, they would have been honoured and able to lead the world into the New Covenant age - as many Jewish individuals did.
-However, as a nation they rejected their destiny even through God gave them a full 40-year transition period to repent.
+However, as a nation, they rejected their destiny even though God gave them an entire 40-year transition period to repent.
 AD 70 marked the spiritual end of the Jewish nation.
-In modern times they are as much loved by God as every other nation - no more, no less.
+In modern times, they are as much loved by God as every other nationality - no more, no less.

-3. Jesus said that the blood of the righteous people of all the previous generations up to that point was going to be required of that generation [Matt.
+3. Jesus said that the blood of the righteous people of all the previous generations up to that point would be required of that generation [Matt.
 23:35].
-In the Jewish War there was incredible suffering and over a million Jews were killed [many by fellow Jews!].
+In the Jewish War, there was incredible suffering, and over a million Jews were killed [many by fellow Jews!].
 They had cried for the guilt of the blood of Christ to be on their heads [Matt.
-27:25] and it came.
+27:25], and it came.

 Note: If you purchase one of these books from these links I will make a commission.
 Disclosure Policy